pauldedecker/commco-lab/README.md

-# NLSA Collaborative Project: Survey on Barriers and Accessibility in NL
+# NLSA Collaborative Project: Survey on Barriers and Accessibility

 You are invited to complete a survey about Access to Services for People Who Stutter in Newfoundland and Labrador.
-This survey is part of The NLSA Solidarity Project, which is a cross-sector collaborative of people who stutter (PWS), members of provincial government, public-school teachers, speech-language pathologists (S-LP), academics, university students, mental health professionals, disability advocates, and members of the Newfoundland and Labrador Stuttering Association (NLSA).
+This survey is part of The Newfoundland and Labrador Stuttering Association Solidarity Project, which is a cross-sector collaborative of people who stutter (PWS), members of provincial government, public-school teachers, early childhood educators, speech-language pathologists (S-LP), academics, university students, mental health professionals, disability advocates, and members of the Newfoundland and Labrador Stuttering Association (NLSA).
 We are all brought together around a common goal to address the current needs of people who stutter in Newfoundland and Labrador.
 Please read the following before continuing.